Jurich Carolina

-Jurich Christopher Alexander Carolina (born 15 July 1998) is a Curaçaoan professional footballer who plays as a left-back for Bosnian club Borac Banja Luka and the Curaçao national team.
+Jurich Christopher Alexander Carolina (born 15 July 1998) is a Curaçaoan professional footballer who plays as a left-back for Bosnian Premier League club Borac Banja Luka.
+He also played for the Curaçao national team.

 Club career

 Carolina made his debut for Eerste Divisie side Jong PSV in 2015.
 In the 2015–16 season, he joined PSV.
 He played for AZ before he moved to Eindhoven.

 International career

 Carolina is a former youth international for the Netherlands at the U17, and U19 levels.
 He made his international debut for the Curaçao national team in a 1–1 friendly tie with Bolivia on 23 March 2018.